U Thant: Early life

-Thant, the eldest of four sons, was born in Pantanaw, Colonial Burma, to a moderately wealthy family of landowners and rice merchants.
-His father Po Hnit, who had been educated in Calcutta, was the only person in the town who could communicate well in English.
+Thant was born in Pantanaw, Burma, at the time a province of British India.
+He was the eldest of four sons of Po Hnit, the nephew and heir of a wealthy landowner and rice merchant, and his wife Nan Thaung.
+Po Hnit, who had been educated in Calcutta, was the only person in the town who could communicate well in English.
 He was a founding member of the Burma Research Society and had helped establish The Sun (Thuriya) newspaper in Rangoon.

-Although his family members were ethnic Bamars and devout Buddhists, Thant's father, according to Thant Myint-U (U Thant's grandson), had distant ancestors who were "people from both India and China, Buddhists and Muslims, as well as Shans and Mons".
-He hoped that all his four sons would each earn a degree.
-His other sons, Khant, Thaung, and Tin Maung went on to become politicians and scholars.
+Although his immediate family members were ethnic Bamars and devout Buddhists, Thant's father, according to Thant Myint-U (U Thant's grandson), was descended from "people from both India and China, Buddhists and Muslims, as well as Shans and Mons".
+Through his father, Thant was the great-great-grandson of a Bengali Muslim of claimed Mughal descent, who had migrated from Bengal to Burma in the 1820s to seek his fortune.
+Po Hnit hoped that all his four sons would each earn a degree.
+His other sons, Khant, Thaung, and Tin Maung, went on to become politicians and scholars.

 Po Hnit had collected a personal library of various American and British books and cultivated a reading habit among his children.
 As a result, Thant became an avid reader and his school friends nicknamed him "The Philosopher".
 Apart from reading, he enjoyed various sports including hiking, swimming and playing chinlone.
 He went to the National High School in Pantanaw.
 At the age of eleven Thant participated in strikes against the University Act of 1920.
 He dreamed of becoming a journalist and surprised the family by writing an article for the Union of Burma Boy Scouts magazine.
-When Thant was fourteen, his father died and a series of inheritance disputes forced Thant's mother, Nan Thaung, and her four children into difficult financial times.
+Subsequently, he aspired to a government career in the Indian Civil Service (ICS), which was then beginning to accept more Indian and Burmese members.
+His great-uncle, the landowner, then suddenly died.
+Though Thant's father Po Hnit had been the likely heir to the estate and had filed a claim, he too died soon afterwards, when Thant was fourteen, and the estate was claimed by distant relatives.
+The resulting inheritance disputes forced Thant's mother, Nan Thaung, and her four children into difficult financial times.
+Nan Thaung pursued her late husband's claims up to the Rangoon High Court, but was ultimately unsuccessful.